malsoudani/nat_viz/README.md

    - Create a new API key
    - Add it to your `.env` file

+> **Note**: The app uses `gpt-4o-mini` by default for optimal performance and structured outputs support.
+You can override this in your `.env` file if needed.

 ## 🚀 Running the App

 ### Development